Decision Maker: Cabinet Member for City Management

 Maintenance (PPM) budget

-1. That the detailed proposals for the Highways PPM programme for 2021/22 at an estimated gross cost of £7,723,000 as detailed in Section 5.1 and Appendix A of the report be approved.
+1.2 That the detailed proposals for the Highways PPM programme for 2022/23 at an estimated gross cost of £8,730,000 as detailed in Section 5.1 and Appendix A be approved.

-5. That the Cabinet Member for City Management delegated to the Director, City Highways the authority to make changes to the programmes agreed in recommendations 2.1 to 2.4 of the report, subject to the proviso that the overall budget is not exceeded and that the Cabinet Member is consulted on any significant changes.
+1.6 That the Cabinet Member for City Management delegates to the Director for City Highways the authority to make changes to the programmes agreed in recommendations 2.1 to 2.4, subject to the proviso that the overall budget is not exceeded and that the Cabinet Member is consulted on any significant changes.